rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 ## Conclusion
 The evaluation performed indicates Istio has sufficient capabilities and security to meet a small number of multitenant use cases.
-It also shows that Istio and Kubernetes can NOT provide sufficient capabilities and security for many other use cases.
-Especially use cases that require complete security and isolation between the tenants that may be malicous.
+It also shows that Istio and Kubernetes can __not__ provide sufficient capabilities and security for many other use cases.
+Especially use cases that require complete security and isolation between the tenants that may be malicious.
 The improvements required to reach this next level of security and isolation are more in Kubernetes or container technology than improvements in Istio capabilities.

 ## Future work
-From the perspective of Istio improvements the most obvious next features would be to allow a single Istio control plane to control mulitple meshes.
+From the perspective of Istio improvements, the most obvious next features would be to allow a single Istio control plane to control multiple meshes.
 Then possibly have a single mesh that can host different tenants with some level of isolation and security between the tenants.